Unity-Technologies/ml-agents/docs/Installation.md

 #### Advanced: Local Installation for Development

-You can [add the local](https://docs.unity3d.com/Manual/upm-ui-local.html) `com.unity.ml-agents` package (from the repository that you just cloned) to our project by:
+You can [add the local](https://docs.unity3d.com/Manual/upm-ui-local.html) `com.unity.ml-agents` package (from the repository that you just cloned) to your project by:

 1. navigating to the menu `Window` -> `Package Manager`.